Ithell COLQUHOUN 1906-1988

 Whitney Chadwick, Women Artists and the Surrealist Movement, London 1985

-Ithell Colquhoun (9 October 1906 – 11 April 1988) was a British painter, occultist, and author.
-Stylistically her artwork was surrealist in content and for a brief time she was part of the British Surrealist Group before being expelled because she refused to renounce her association with occult groups.
+Ithell Colquhoun (9 October 1906 – 11 April 1988) was a British painter, occultist, poet and author.
+Stylistically her artwork was affiliated with surrealism.
+In the late 1930s, Colquhoun was part of the British Surrealist Group before being expelled because she refused to renounce her association with occult groups.

 Colquhoun was born in Shillong, Eastern Bengal and Assam, British India, but brought up in the United Kingdom.
 After studying at the Slade School of Art, she lived briefly in Paris before moving back to London.
 She spent the latter part of her life in Cornwall, where she died in 1988.